KDE/documentation-docs-kdenlive-org/user_interface/timeline.rst

       :align: left
       :alt: Disabling_individual_clips

    Individual clips can be disabled while still in the timeline but with no audio and no video – (works for all clip types).
-Right-click on the clip and choose :menuselection:`Disable clip` or :menuselection:`Enable clip`.
+Right-click on the clip and choose :guilabel:`Disable clip` or :guilabel:`Enable clip`.

 .. rst-class:: clear-both